harness/developer-hub/tutorials/platform/customize-delegate.md

 ![running the pipeline successfully](./static/customizing-delegate/together_execution.png)

-This way, you can install and play with any of your favorite tools on Harness Delegate.
-This customization gives a lot of flexibility to developers working with these tools.
+You can use these steps to install and play with any of your favorite tools on Harness Delegate.
+This customization gives you a lot of flexibility.

 #### Get started with [*Harness Delegate*](https://developer.harness.io/docs/category/delegates/?utm_source=website&utm_medium=harness-developer-hub&utm_campaign=cd-plg&utm_content=get-started) today!